Cursor vs JetBrains AI

 Pick: Cursor

-• Java team in enterprise using IntelliJ IDEA Ultimate
+• Java developer using IntelliJ IDEA daily

 Pick: JetBrains AI